harrisonlab/phytophthora_fragariae/OrthoFinder.md

 mkdir -p $UK3UniqDir
 ```

-#Orthogroups only containing Race 3 genes were extracted:
+## Orthogroups only containing Race 3 genes were extracted

-##Bars are to prevent incorrect filtering

 ```bash
 for num in 1